-For the year ended June 30, 2022, two donors accounted for approximately 46% of its total pledges receivable.
-For the year ended June 30, 2021, two donors accounted for approximately 41% of total pledges receivable.
+For the year ended June 30, 2023, two donors accounted for approximately 45% of its total pledges receivable.
+For the year ended June 30, 2022, two donors accounted for approximately 46% of total pledges receivable.

-The Foundation received approximately 52% of its total contributions from three donors for the year ended June 30, 2022.
-For the year ended June 30, 2021, the Foundation received approximately 22% of its total contributions from one donor.
+For the year ended June 30, 2022, the Foundation received approximately 52% of its total contributions from three donors.